f5devcentral/f5-agility-labs-waf/docs/waf141/module4-xparent-policy/lab1/lab1.rst

 4. Change the Advanced Filter to: **Top Alarmed URLs**.
 #.
 Change the Advanced Filter to: **Top attacks in the last day** and View By: to **Client Countries**.
 #.
-Explore addtional charts that you can generate and export.
+Explore additional charts that you can generate and export.

 .. image:: images/charts.png
   :width: 600 px